Facilities - Wireless Network

-The SUNY Geneseo wireless network is based on IEEE 802.11 technology, also called "WiFi."
+The campus wireless network is based on IEEE 802.11 technology, also called "WiFi."
 This standard allows us to provide networking to computers over radio frequencies in the unlicensed 2.4 GHz and 5.2 GHz ranges.
 Our wireless network is comprised of "access points" manufactured by Cisco.
-If you have a portable computer, you can get a compatible card through any one of the vendors listed here.

 Wireless network access is a shared service which cannot be isolated to specific rooms or areas.
 For this reason, CIT will never disable the wireless network in classrooms for tests, exams, or other reasons.

 Our wireless network supports the 802.11a, 802.11g, 802.11n and 802.11ac protocols, only.

 There are three wireless networks available on the SUNY Geneseo campus:

 eduroam is the preferred campus wireless network.
 This wireless network is secure (encrypted), works with almost any client, and is available at college campuses all over the world.

 Geneseo Guest is intended for campus guests only.
 This network should not be used by any faculty, staff or students.
 This network is not encrypted and communications over this wireless network can be overheard by malicious individuals.

 gPlay is a wireless network restricted to gaming consoles and other media streaming devices that cannot connect to encrypted networks such as "eduroam".